earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 $ cue eval authors.cue > authors.yaml
 ~~~

 And so if I keep my types in `authors-type.cue` and my values in `authors.cue` and then generate `authors.yaml` in source using `cue eval` then I can ensure my YAML is always correct.
-I'll have to keep a cue copy of my config and YAML version and really I think that is too much to ask.
+But I'll have to keep a copy of my cue config and the YAML version and I think that is too much to ask.

 I do look forward to the day when types and constraints spread throughout the configuration land but what I'm going to do for now is just keep my types in a `authors-type.cue` file and keep the authors list in yaml, validating things using the `cue vet {{types.cue}} {{file.yaml}}` approach.
-That way I still get some type checks but don't have to maintain two files.
+That way, I still get some type checks but don't have to maintain two files.

 <div class="notice--big--primary">

 ## What Did I Learn?

 - Only Golang can read cue files. 😢
-- `cue` can generate yaml or json with `cue eval` though. 😊
+- `cue` can generate yaml or json with `cue eval`, though. 😊
-- But then I have to hold onto my config in two formats, or use `cue vet`. 😕
+- But then I have to hold onto my config in two formats or use `cue vet`. 😕
 - But if more people use Cuelang, support will grow over time. 🤞

 </div>

 ## Conclusion

-{% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/3180.png --alt {{  }} %}
+{% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/3180.png --alt {{ How to draw an OWL joke. }} %}

-That is a hopefully breezy introduction to the very basics of Cuelang.
-There is much more to learn but if you remember that it's a configuration format that uses types and constraints and packages to improve on YAML, then you've got the jist of it.
-After that you just have to draw the rest of the damn owl.
+That is a hopefully breezy introduction to the basics of Cuelang.
+There is much more to learn, but if you remember that it's a configuration format that uses types and constraints and packages to improve on YAML, then you've got the gist of it.
+After that, you just have to draw the rest of the damn owl.

-To that end [cuetorials.com](cuetorials.com) and [bitfieldconsulting](https://bitfieldconsulting.com/golang/cuelang-exciting) had the best online tutorials I was able to find.
+To that end, [cuetorials.com](cuetorials.com) and [bitfieldconsulting](https://bitfieldconsulting.com/golang/cuelang-exciting) have the best online tutorials I was able to find.

 (Just remember not to use configuration when a [programming language](/blog/intercal-yaml-and-other-horrible-programming-languages/) is what you need.)

-And also if you are the type of person who thinks validating YAML is a worthly goal, you might also be the type of person who gets excited about new ways to make building software easier.
-If that is you, take a look at Earthly.
+And also, if you're the type of person who thinks validating YAML is a worthy goal, you might be the type of person who cares about software builds.
+If that's you, take a look at Earthly.

 {% include cta/cta1.html %}